vimeo/psalm/docs/running_psalm/configuration.md

   serializer="['igbinary'|'default']"
 >
 ```
 Allows you to hard-code a serializer for Psalm to use when caching data.
-By default, Psalm uses `ext-igbinary` *if* the version is greater or equal to 2.0.5, otherwise it defaults to PHP's built-in serializer.
+By default, Psalm uses `ext-igbinary` *if* the version is greater than or equal to 2.0.5, otherwise it defaults to PHP's built-in serializer.

 ## Project settings